ciretorres/2HAWC/README.md

 ## Tools

 There were certain suggested technology tools to handle the challenge for the project.
 Meanwhile, some were interested in visualize the phenomena, and some were in sonorize it too.
-For that reason, I decided to visualize by using a graphic library based on Java programming language in an platform call Processing, and the data analysis I used the environment Jupyter Lab for Python language.
+For that reason, I decided to visualize it by using a graphic library based on Java programming language in an platform call [Processing](https://processing.org/), and the data analysis I used the environment [Jupyter Lab](https://jupyter.org/) for develop Python language.

 [Go up](#Home)